sleexyz/site-old/posts/2016-07-28-typeclasses.md

 ## Oh no!

-Typeclasses are great features of the language because they enable ad-hoc polymorphism, but unfortunately they make types and algebraic structures clunky and code non modular.
+Typeclasses are really great because they enable ad-hoc polymorphism, but unfortunately they make types and algebraic structures clunky and code non modular.
 Oh no!
 What do we do now?
+Can we get ad-hoc polymorphism another way that fixes these issues?

-In future posts I'll talk about language features that solve/obviate the problems introduced by typeclasses, a few of which also enable ad-hoc polymorphism.
-These might include implicits, modules, [modular implicits](http://arxiv.org/pdf/1512.01895.pdf), and [modular typeclasses](http://lambda-the-ultimate.org/node/1844).
+In future posts I'll hopefully talk about language features that solve/obviate the problems introduced by typeclasses, a few of which also get ad-hoc polymorphism.
+These might include Scala implicits, ML modules, [modular implicits](http://arxiv.org/pdf/1512.01895.pdf), and [modular typeclasses](http://lambda-the-ultimate.org/node/1844).